vezel-dev/libffi/README.md

 # Vezel libffi Fork

 This is a friendly fork of [libffi](https://sourceware.org/libffi).
-The notable change made in this fork is the addition of a [Zig](https://ziglang.org) build script, making it easy to integrate libffi into Zig projects using the Zig package manager.
+The notable changes made in this fork are the additions of a [Zig](https://ziglang.org) build script, making it easy to integrate libffi into Zig projects using the Zig package manager, and a set of idiomatic Zig bindings for libffi's main API.
 Additionally, to reduce the package download size, we have removed a large number of files that are unnecessary when using libffi in a Zig project.
 Importantly, **all library source code is identical to upstream**, so in terms of API/ABI compatibility, using this fork is no different from linking to a system libffi package.

 ## Usage